-Protected group Potential Details of the impact (including evidence to support the findings) Actions to mitigate negative impact of Anglesey County Council's Maternity Leave Scheme.
+Protected group Potential Impact Details of the impact (including evidence to support the findings) Actions to mitigate negative impact of Anglesey County Council's Maternity Leave Scheme.
 Male staff are eligible for paternity leave in accordance with the Paternity Leave Policy, or parents can request shared paternal leave.
 There is no evidence that discriminating on the basis of pregnancy or taking leave takes place with the schools' staff.
 Race / Ethnicity / Nationality Neutral PLASC data January 2023: If pupils from other ethnic backgrounds attend the schools, they will not be treated differently based Ysgol Carreglefn Ysgol Llanfechell on their ethnic origin.
 Should there be members of staff from other ethnic backgrounds, they will not be treated differently based on their ethnic White British 100% White British 96% origin.
-Not all pupils have answered a the PLASC.
-The above percer responses of the 83% of pupils Ysgol Carreglefn, and the 97% responded from Ysgol Llanfech ve percentage is based on the 6 of pupils who responded from 1 the 97% of pupils who Religion or Belief Neutral The PLASC January 2023 does not retain data on this aspect.
+Not all pupils have answered this question as part of the PLASC.
+The above percentage is based on the responses of the 83% of pupils who responded from Ysgol Carreglefn, and the 97% of pupils who responded from Ysgol Llanfechell.
+Religion or Belief Neutral The PLASC January 2023 does not retain data on this aspect.
 There is no evidence that discrimination based on religion or belief is happening.
 It is a parental choice to share information about their child's religion or belief with the school.
 If issues arise, they will be dealt with sensitively Sexual Orientation Neutral The PLASC January 2023 does not retain data on this aspect.
 There is no evidence that discrimination based on sexual orientation is happening.
 It is a parental choice to share information about their child's sexual orientation with the school.
 If issues arise, they will be dealt with sensitively.
-Marriage or Civil Partnership Neutral There is no evidence that discrimination based on marriage /or civil partnership is happening with the school staff.
+Marriage or Civil Partnership Neutral Not applicable to the pupils of the school.
+There is no evidence that discrimination based on marriage /or civil partnership is happening with the school staff.
 If issues arise, they will be dealt with sensitively.